elishacloud/BloodRayne-2-Patch/README.md

 * d3d8patch.dll
 * readme.html

+### Troubleshooting

+If you run into issues using the BloodRayne 2 patch, try running the `br2fsaaConfig.exe` program and then selecting the 'Auto Config' option.
+This should guide you through properly configuring the patch.

 ### Donations

 All my work here is free and can be freely used.
 For more details on how you can use this module see the [license](#license) section below.
 However, if you would like to donate to me then check out my [donations page](https://PayPal.me/elishacloud).
 All donations are for work already completed!
 Please don't donate for future work or to try and increase my development speed.
 Thanks!